EuanMcGrevey/IndividualProject/plan.md

  - Have another look at other image processing pipelines to write next

 * **Week 7**
+ - Rewrite NN upscale to use lift primitives, will need padClamp to replace our generator function
+ - Investigate and play around with the different code generators for NN upscale (C, openCL, openMP) and the different primitives necessary

 * **Week 8**
 * **Week 9**
 * **Week 10**